-- 2.1 Clear evidence of long-term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated. - 2.1.
-NTFP.1 Agreements shall exist between the FME and third party commercial NTFP harvesters and should be documented (e.g. a lease contract or other agreement outlining harvest area, species collected, estimated extracted volume, etc.). - 2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies. - 2.2.
-NTFP.1 Local communities shall receive fair and adequate benefits for any use of their name or image in marketing of NTFPs. - 2.2.
-NTFP.2 When local knowledge is the basis of an NTFP-related patent, informed consent shall be obtained and the affected community shall receive fair and adequate benefits. - 2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
+2.1 Clear evidence of long-term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated.

+- 2.1.
+NTFP.1 Agreements shall exist between the FME and third party commercial NTFP harvesters and should be documented (e.g. a lease contract or other agreement outlining harvest area, species collected, estimated extracted volume, etc.). - 2.1 NTFP.2 The FME shall have the forest concession agreement concluded for NTFP collection/harvest, which is valid for the period not less the period of certificate validity.

+2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies.

+2.2.
+NTFP.1 Local communities shall receive fair and adequate benefits for any use of their name or image in marketing of NTFPs.

+2.2.
+NTFP.2-When local knowledge is the basis of an NTFP-related patent, informed consent shall be obtained and the affected community shall receive fair and adequate benefits.

+2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
 The circumstances and status of any outstanding disputes will be explicitly considered in the certification evaluation.
-Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified. - 2.3.
+Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified.

+2.3.
 NTFP.1 Large-scale harvesting and commercialisation of NTFPs shall be described in advance to affected communities, by means which are appropriate to the local reality, when the harvest of such products has the potential to impact local subsistence use.